Money saving tips ready for your baby

 Have a budget and make a plan

 A great way to stop overspending and buying things you don’t need is to create a plan.
 Monitor your spending habits and see if you are able to cut down on items which you don’t particularly need, that may be a meal or a cinema trip every week, cut it down to once a month and you’re sure to make some beneficial savings.
+If something crops up unexpectedly, you can take out a short term loan until you are back on your feet.

 Know what you need to buy